LIT-Protocol/docs/docs/sdk/serverless-signing/combining-decryption-shares.md

   parameters: [':currentActionIpfsId', 'latest'],
   returnValueTest: {
     comparator: '=',
-    value: '<your ipfs cid>',
+    value: '<your ipfs id>',
   },
 }
 ```

-The id will be added to the access control condition check when using `decryptAndCombine` from an action.
+The ID will be included in the access control check when you use decryptAndCombine in an action.
+It's best to use the currentActionIpfsId when you want to share encrypted content that only a specific implementation can decrypt.
+This is useful for situations where you want to restrict access to sensitive information, like an API key, so that it can only be decrypted by a specific Lit Action.
+This way, the content will only be decrypted when decryptAndCombine is called within that action, keeping your credentials secure within the TEE (Trusted Execution Environment) of the Lit Network.

 ## Using decryptAndCombine